-Member of the Compensation Committee.
+(2) Member of the Compensation Committee.

-(3) Member of the Nominating and Governance Committee.
+3) Member of the Nominating and Governance Committee.

 CONFIDENTIAL TREATMENT REQUESTED BY ARCUTIS BIOTHERAPEUTICS, INC. PURSUANT TO 17 C.F.R.
-SECTION 200.83 until it was acquired by Allergan plc in October 2015.
+SECTION 200.83

+John W. Smither has served as our Chief Financial Officer since May 2019.
+Mr. Smither previously served as Chief Financial Officer for Sienna Biopharmaceuticals, Inc. from January 2016 to March 2017 and again from April 2018 to April 2019.
+From October 2017 to March 2018, he was interim Chief Financial Officer for Kite Pharma during its integration with Gilead Sciences, Inc., and prior to that, was Chief Financial Officer at Unity Biotechnology, Inc. from January 2016 to July 2017.
+Earlier, he served as Chief Financial Officer of Kythera Biopharmaceuticals, Inc. from November 2007, until it was acquired by Allergan plc in October 2015.
 From 1998 to 2007, Mr. Smither held various positions at Amgen Inc., including head of corporate accounting, vice president of finance and administration for Amgen's European Division and head of internal audit.
 Prior to joining Amgen, he served as audit partner at Ernst & Young LLP, a public accounting firm, and following his time at Ernst & Young served as Chief Financial Officer of several early stage companies.
 Mr. Smither currently serves on the board of directors of Achaogen, Inc. Previously, Mr. Smither served on the board of directors of Principia Biopharma Inc. He received a B.S. in Business Administration from California State University, Los Angeles.
 Mr. Smither is a Certified Public Accountant (inactive) and a member of the American Institute of Certified Public Accountants, the California Society of Certified Public Accountants and Financial Executives.